textpattern/textpattern.github.io/brand/user-documentation-template.md

 This page provides a quick-start markup template for new documentation pages, and description of the various elements.

-For more insights about template authoring and editing, see the  [documentation guidelines](https://docs.textpattern.com/brand/textpattern-documentation-guidelines).
+For more insights about template authoring and editing, see the  [user documentation guidelines](https://docs.textpattern.com/brand/user-documentation-guidelines).

 ## Template markup